Tensor46/TensorMONK/README.md

   * MakeCNN -- Creates a CNN (netEmbedding) and loss layer (netLoss)
   * MakeAE -- Creates an auto-encoder/vae in netAE
 * FolderITTR -- PyTorch image folder iterator with few extras.
-* MNIST -- MNIST train and test dataset loader.
+* MNIST -- MNIST train and test dataset loader
-* CIFAR10 -- CIFAR10 train and test dataset loader.
+* CIFAR10 -- CIFAR10 train and test dataset loader
+* MakeGIF -- Given a list of images creates a gif
+* VisPlots -- Visdom wrapper to visualize weight histograms, responses, and weights (see SimpleMNIST.py)

 ### NeuralLayers